 This includes being diligent in avoiding issues from arising.
 For instance, the renter needs to keep the home tidy and not flush or clean things down drains and pipes that could trigger obstructions.

-How to manage a plumbing emergency
+How to Manage a Plumbing Emergency?

-What is classified as an emergency plumbing problem?
+What is Classified as an Emergency Plumbing Problem?

 According to the Residential Tenancies Act, emergency repair work can consist of: